 Like the Pinakotheken, the Münchner Stadtmuseum also offers its exhibits in an online collection.
 By chance or depending on the search term, you can take a digital look at works from the fields of applied art, photography, graphics, painting, fashion, puppet theatre and show business, advertising art and urban culture.
-The museum also offers free videos on YouTube and Vimeo.
+The museum also offers free videos on YouTube.

 The Museum Brandhorst, with its 1200 works from the 1950s to the present day, is part of the Museumsquartier.
 Similar to the Pinakothek, you can view the exhibits online - even those currently on display on site!